sarah-antillia/ImageMask-Dataset-Sessile-Polyp/README.md

 <h2>ImageMask-Dataset-Sessile-Polyp (2024/05/06) </h2>
 This is a simple Kvasir-Sessile dataset (Sessile polyps from Kvasir-SEG) for Image-Segmentation.<br>
-The original dataset used here has been take from the web-site.<br>
+The original dataset used here has been taken from the web-site.<br>

 <a href="https://paperswithcode.com/dataset/kvasir-sessile-dataset">
 Kvasir-Sessile dataset (Sessile polyps from Kvasir-SEG)